Code-Institute-Submissions/marco-deb/README.md

 - Modal Popup

-  - The code for the modal I got from the bootstrap documentation.
-I changed the code a little bit.
+  - The code for the modal I got from the [bootstrap documentation.](https://getbootstrap.com/docs/5.0/components/modal/) I changed the code a little bit.
 I use the modal in the download meditation section.
   - The changes I did for the products modal was that I removed the modal header and added a background image.
 I inserted a text with with some information about the download process.
   - The code for the sign up form used in the modal I got from https://bootsnipp.com/snippets/AlM7P

 - EmailJS

-  - The code for the EmailJS service I got from following the instructions in the EmailJS classes in the Code Institute course.
+  - The code for the [EmailJS](https://www.emailjs.com/) service I got from following the instructions in the EmailJS classes in the Code Institute course.

 - Bootstrap

-  - I got the code for the all cards on the website from the bootstrap library.
+  - I got the code for the all cards on the website from the [bootstrap documentation.](https://getbootstrap.com/docs/5.0/components/card/)

 - Dark & Light background option